harshkotkar5557/CLI-App---How-well-you-know-me-/README.md

 # CLI-App---How-well-you-know-me-

 Title : How well you know me
-Here, I used nodeJS and repl.it to host the quiz app.
+1. Here, I used nodeJS and repl.it to host the quiz app.

-Dependencies used: 1.Readline-sync
+Dependencies used
+1. Readline-sync

 Check it : https://replit.com/@harshkotkar/How-well-you-know-me#index.js